September 29, 2009

 http://www.archive.org/details/gd69-04-05.sbd.miller.18701.sbesok.shnf - the earliest Prelude tease I've found.
 (There's also a tease in the 8/6/71 Other One reprise.)

-First performances of the remaining Mars Hotel songs (recorded in April '74) aren't too distinctive, but for the sake of completeness:
+The first performances of the remaining Mars Hotel songs (recorded in April '74) aren't too distinctive:

-http://www.archive.org/details/gd74-06-23.sbd.cribbs.16780.sbeok.shnf - OK, it's a cover and not a Dead song, but worth mentioning as the only Dead performance of a song off Garcia's Compliments album - Let It Rock.
+OK, it's a cover and not a Dead song, but worth mentioning as the only Dead performance of a song off Garcia's Compliments album.
 This show also has the debut of Seastones!

 From early '75, of course, we have innumerable rehearsals of the new songs in the studio, but to focus on the live debuts: